simon-kuster/BlazorDexie/README.md

     }
 }
 ```
+Note: Depending on whether the camelCaseStoreNames parameter is set to true or false (default) when creating a Db instance, either
+tx.table(\"Friends\") ... or tx.table(\"friends\") ...
+must be written.

 **Alternative:**

 - Instead of pass the code as string it is also possible to create a ES-Module with the upgrade function an pass the path of the module to the constructor